-The Gene Technology Regulator (the Regulator) has received a licence application to conduct a clinical trial using a genetically modified organism (GMO).
-It qualifies as a Dealing involving the Intentional Release (DIR) of GMOs into the Australian environment under the Gene Technology Act 2000.
+The Gene Technology Regulator (the Regulator) has decided to issue a licence application for a clinical trial using a genetically modified organism (GMO).
+It qualifies as Dealings involving the Intentional Release (DIR) of genetically modified organisms into the Australian environment under the Gene Technology Act 2000 (the Act).